zachklingbeil/lab/authentik/readme.md

 -   **Automatic grouping**: All users in "peers" group
 -   **Recovery-friendly**: Email recovery for lost passkeys
 -   **Immediate login**: No unnecessary steps after successful passkey auth

-## Testing the Flow

-1. **Test with existing passkey user**: Should see passkey prompt → immediate login
-2. **Test with new user**: Should see email prompt → verification → account creation → passkey setup
-3. **Test recovery scenario**: Email prompt → failed passkey → recovery flow

-The flow ensures **immediate login** when passkey authentication succeeds, with email prompts only appearing when necessary, and automatically assigns all users to the peers group.